Andcool-Systems/mc-oauth-rs/README.md

 ### 🚀 Running
 After configuring, run the compiled binary file through the console.

+## Known issues
+- For Minecraft 1.19.* clients, encryption does not work correctly

 ---
 **Created by AndcoolSystems with ❤, 3 February, 2025**